 Can I substitute starch for eggs in baking?

-Some cakes need up to 8 eggs...
+Some cakes need up to 8 eggs.
 Can half of them be replaced with starch and will there be a big difference in taste?

 Dr. Gourmet Says...

 Reducing the amount of eggs in baking can be a challenge.
-One can't really simply eliminate eggs from a recipe and replace it with another ingredient and expect the same result.
+One can't really simply eliminate eggs from a recipe and replace them with another ingredient and expect the same result.
 This is not so much a matter of changing the taste of the cake or muffin but the texture.

 Eggs provide a number of parts of the many chemical reactions that take place in baking.
-The egg whites help to add volume while the fat in the egg yolks helps to trap the carbon dioxide created by whatever leavening agent is used (yeast, baking powder, baking soda, etc.).
+The egg whites help to add volume, while the fat in the egg yolks helps to trap the carbon dioxide created by whatever leavening agent is used (yeast, baking powder, baking soda, etc.).

-I will generally start making changes by using an egg substitute like Egg Beaters® to replace some or all of the eggs.
-After I am happy that this works, I will try using a tub margarine as a replacement for the fat in baked goods, whether this is oil, butter or lard.
+After I am happy that this works, I might try using a tub margarine as a replacement for the fat in baked goods, whether this is oil, butter, or lard.
 Another alternative can be an equal amount of butter and canola oil.
 You can experiment with using a lower amount of fat with the new healthier fat as well.

 Good luck and thanks for writing,

-Timothy S. Harlan, M.D.
+Timothy S. Harlan, MD, FACP

 Dr. Gourmet